freguesy/Full-stack-Ruby-on-Rails-The-Odin-Project/README.md

 # Full Stack Ruby on Rails Course - The Odin Project

 This directory contains all materials and projects related to the Full Stack Ruby on Rails course offered by The Odin Project.
-You can access the course at the following link: [The Odin Project].
+You can access the course at the following link: [www.theodinproject.com].

 ## Course Content